-I still use the Bona one I have, but you can grab a generic spray mop from Amazon or your local Target or hardware store.
+I use a generic spray mop from Amazon (which I love for the little scrubber tool), but you can also grab one from your local Target or hardware store.

 I used to only have one microfiber pad that I would have to remember to wash after I mopped so that it would be clean for the next time.
 I grabbed this pack of 6 microfiber pads from Amazon and now I don’t have to wash them nearly as often.

-Since I’ve had laminate floors for 2 years now, I’ve learned several tips and tricks for cleaning them.
+Since I’ve had these floors for several years now, I’ve learned several laminate floor care tips and tricks.

 These are for any homeowners out there who may be scratching their heads as to why their floors are so dang streaky.